AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Fixed an issue where Optimize SDK extension was not correctly verifying a set configuration state before processing proposition requests.

+### iOS Optimize 4.0.1

+* Fixed an issue where Optimize SDK extension was not correctly verifying a set configuration state before processing proposition requests.

 ## Aug 9, 2023

 ### Android BOM 2.2.0